 At a distance of 72 km from Shirdi and 44 km from Ahmednagar, Shani Shingnapur or Sonai is a village in Nevasa taluka of Ahmednagar district in Maharashtra.
 The village is known for its popular temple of Shani Mahadev, the Hindu god associated with the planet (graha) Saturn.
 This is one of the most popular Shani temples in India and also among the famous pilgrimage places to visit near Pune.

 The idol of Lord Shanidev at the Shingnapur temple is swayambhu and the temple is believed to be a jagrut devasthan, meaning that a deity still resides in the temple.
 The idol is personified in the form of a black stone that is five and a half feet high installed on an open-air platform.
 There is a Trishul alongside the stone as well as a Nandi on its south.
 In front are the small images of Shiva and Hanuman.
 An east-facing multi deity temple was built west of the Shani idol later.
 The premises also contain a tomb of Saint Udasi Baba and a temple dedicated to Dattatreya.
 This is one of the must include places in Shirdi packages.

-The entire village around the Shani Shingnapur Temple, among the top pilgrimage places to visit in Shirdi, has no doors to the houses.
-The villagers believe that god Shani punishes anyone attempting theft.
-According to the legend, about 150 years ago, a huge black slab came floating ...
+Shani Shingnapur Temple, among the top Shirdi places to visit, among the most significant pilgrimage places to visit near Aurangabad.
+The entire village around the temple has no doors to the houses.
+The villagers believe that god Shani ...

 Distance from Aurangabad: 82 Kms